flipz357/flipz357.github.io/index.md

 ## Juri Opitz

 Hi there!
 I'm a researcher interested in machine learning, statistics, NLP (Natural Language Processing), and computational linguistics.
+I obtained my Ph.D. from Heidelberg University, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/nlpgroup/person/frank).
+Now I'm based in Switzerland, working at the [University of Zurich's CL department](https://www.cl.uzh.ch/en.html).

-My Ph.D. was obtained from Heidelberg University, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/nlpgroup/person/frank).
-I am now based in Switzerland, working at the [University of Zurich's CL department](https://www.cl.uzh.ch/en.html).
+Also check out my [blog](https://www.juriopitz.com/blog), where I share some tidbits that I think are interesting, and other thoughts that crossed my mind.

 ### Overview of some work and interests 🔍